 The road to financial independence can seem dark and dangerous, but it’s easy enough to light the way with these simple tips for managing your money and destroying your debt.

 1. Track Your Spending

-Right now, due to the devastating impact of the COVID-19 pandemic on the economy, many of us have been placed in difficult financial situations.
-It is now, therefore, more important than ever to keep a detailed and thorough record of what money is coming in, what is going out, and where it is going.
+Right now, given the state of the economy it is more important than ever to keep a detailed and thorough record of what money is coming in, what is going out, and where it is going.
 It’s okay if you’re spending too much or budgeting incorrectly – just write it all out and try to be kind to yourself.
 You can’t fix the problem until you know what the problem is.

 2. Set Long-Term Goals

 Once you’ve figured out how you have been spending your money, it’s time to assess that information against your priorities.
 It’s easy to splurge on things that bring us instant gratification (I’m looking at you, Uber Eats), but when you internalise the consequences of that senseless spending, it becomes harder to justify.
 Spend some time thinking about what you really want to achieve, and try to remember these goals when you find yourself tempted.